yona-lang/homepage/docs/syntax.md

 * the do not depend on each other (do not use names provided by other aliases in the same batch)
 * they return a runtime Promise (IO operations, or results of the [`async`](/stdlib/functions/async) function)

-When both conditions are met, Yatta can safely execute them concurrently, avoiding unnecessary blocking and effectively speeding up the program execution.
+When both conditions are met, Yona can safely execute them concurrently, avoiding unnecessary blocking and effectively speeding up the program execution.

 ## **`do` expression**: sequencing side effects {: #do-expression}
 The `do` expression is used to define a sequence of side effecting expressions.
 This expression is very similar to the `let` expression in the sense that it allows defining aliases and patterns, however, it doesn't have a separate expression that would be used as a result of this expression.
 Instead the result of the last line is used as the result.